Iran and Israel: Your questions answered

 Tensions continue to rise in the Middle East, after Israel launched missile attacks on Iranian targets in Syria, in response to rockets fired at its positions in the occupied Golan Heights on Wednesday night.

-There has been international condemnation of the attacks, with the United States accusing Iran of trying to provoke a wider Middle East conflict.
+There has been international condemnation of the rocket-firing, which Israel blamed on Iran, with the United States accusing Iran of trying to provoke a wider Middle East conflict.

 So what could happen next in the region, and why are the countries in conflict?
 The BBC's defence and diplomatic correspondent Jonathan Marcus has answered some of your questions: